 Flood insurance is an important first step in protecting your financial investment.
 For homes in a high risk zone, there is a 26% chance of experiencing a flood during the life of a 30-year mortgage, compared to a 9% chance of fire.
 In accordance with the Flood Disaster Protection Act of 1973 and the National Flood Insurance Reform Act of 1994, flood insurance is required for all structures located in a Special Flood Hazard Area that carry a home mortgage loan backed by a federally-regulated lender or servicer.
 Remember, flood insurance is available for all properties, regardless of risk designation.
 Learn more by visiting the National Flood Insurance Program Consumer website.

-Flooding and Flood Facts
+Flooding and Flood Risks

 Getting to Know Flood Reform: